Konamiman/Nestor80/docs/LanguageReference.md

 Prints a text to the terminal where the assembler is running (unless the `--silence-assembly-print` argument was passed to Nestor80).
 The first character of the text is considered a delimiter, and the text is printed until either the delimiter is found again or the end of the line is found (the delimiters themselves are printed too).
 For example `.PRINTX /Foo` prints `/Foo`, and `.PRINTX /Foo/bar` prints `/Foo/`.

 This instruction is provided for compatibility with Macro80.
-New programs should use `.PRINT`, `.PRINT1` or `.PRINT2` instead, which don't need a delimiter and support expression interpolation.
+New programs should use `.PRINT`, `.PRINT1` or `.PRINT2` instead, which don't need a delimiter and support expression interpolation and escape sequences in the text.

 ### .RADIX